- October 13, 2021

 - Great concept with a lot of potential for fun gameplay.

-- Poorly constructed tutorial that can be confusing and lengthy.
+- Poorly constructed tutorial that rushes players without clear instructions.

-- Frequent crashes and bugs that disrupt gameplay, including issues with saving progress.
+- Frequent crashes and bugs that disrupt gameplay and cause frustration.

-The gameplay of the game has received mixed reviews, with many players highlighting a lack of effective onboarding and a confusing user interface that detracts from the experience.
-While some enjoy the core mechanics of buying, cleaning, and renovating items, others find the gameplay tedious and plagued by bugs, particularly with driving mechanics and quest progression.
-Overall, the game shows potential but requires significant improvements in mechanics, optimization, and user experience to fully engage players.
+The gameplay of the game has received mixed reviews, with many players highlighting issues such as poor onboarding, clunky driving mechanics, and a confusing user interface.
+While some find the core mechanics enjoyable and addictive, particularly in terms of buying, cleaning, and renovating items, others criticize the repetitive nature of tasks and the lack of meaningful progression beyond the tutorial.
+Overall, the game shows potential but requires significant improvements in optimization and user experience to fully engage players.

 “The gameplay in and of itself is very enjoyable: buying, cleaning, and building up your scrapyard; hunting for scrap and antiques to sell to raise more funds for renovating your scrapyard; finding cars and interesting items to restore; and improving your character.”